 4.1.
-Divergent views which have not been resolved between the regulatory authorities for medical devices will be referred to the Joint Sectoral Group for resolution.
-In the event that the Joint Sectoral Group is unable to resolve these divergent views, the concerned Party may bring the matter to the attention of the Joint Committee.
+Divergent views which have not been resolved between the regulatory authorities will be referred to the Joint Sectoral Group for resolution.
+In the event that the Joint Sectoral Group is ubable to resolve these divergent views, either Party may bring the matter to the attention of the Joint Committee.